jl2922/hps/README.md

 In addition, it requires the least amount of human efforts to use.
 There is **no need for a separate schema file or special data structures**, HPS works with STL containers and user-defined types directly.
-This design reduces the cognitive efforts and makes the binding of data and methods more cohesive.
+This design reduces the cognitive efforts for programmers and makes the binding of data and methods more cohesive.

 ## Installation